 Who is Eligible for Tax-Credit Apartments?

 A family would include one or more people and families with children.
-Single people are not disqualified from qualifying for tax credit apartment.
-Eligible applicants generally must earn less than 60% of the Area Median Income (AMI) at the time they occupy the apartment.
+Single people are not disqualified from qualifying for tax credit apartments.
+Eligible applicants generally must earn less than 60% of the Area Median Income (AMI) when they occupy the apartment.
 This may vary depending on the community you apply to.
-This is called to as the income limit, and the amount increases for each additional member of the household (including children).
+This is called the income limit, and the amount increases for each additional member of the household (including children).

 What is the Screening Process

-Like any other apartment complex, there are certain background checks that will be done on all applicants.
+Like any other apartment complex, individual background checks will be done on all applicants.
 These are the thing that will determine if you are a good match for that property.

 Credit Report Check